 Although you did not file your application in a timely manner, the statute of limitation was waived in accordance with the 25 August 2017 guidance from the Office of the Under Secretary of Defense for Personnel and Readiness (Kurta Memo).
-A three-member panel of the Board, sitting in executive session, considered your application on 7 December 2022.
+A three-member panel of the Board, sitting in executive session, considered your application on 11 January 2023.
 The names and votes of the panel members will be furnished upon request.
 Your allegations of error and injustice were reviewed in accordance with administrative regulations and procedures applicable to the proceedings of this Board.
 Documentary material considered by the Board consisted of your application together with all material submitted in support thereof, relevant portions of your naval record, and applicable statutes, regulations, and policies, to include the Kurta Memo, the 3 September 2014 guidance from the Secretary of Defense regarding discharge upgrade requests by Veterans claiming post-traumatic stress disorder (PTSD) (Hagel Memo), and the 25 July 2018 guidance from the Under Secretary of Defense for Personnel and Readiness regarding equity, injustice, or clemency determinations (Wilkie Memo).
-The Board also considered the advisory opinion (AO) furnished by a qualified mental health professional and your response to the AO.
+The Board also considered the advisory opinion (AO) furnished by a qualified mental health professional, which was previously provided to you.
+Although you were afforded an opportunity to submit an AO rebuttal, you chose not to do so.